top of page

 Which brings us to the unavoidable reality:

 Scaling a law firm is not primarily a systems solution.
-It’s a recruiting and M&A proposition.
+It’s an M&A and recruiting proposition.

 Capital infusions do not summon rainmakers and associates out of thin air – especially when it comes to firms that do not have the national brand, footprint and other resources that are ubiquitous in BigLaw.